Gladox114/Faster-Sign-In-web/README.md

 * Windows

-extract the exe and run it to install it.
+Extract the exe in the same folder

 * Mac

 I really don't know